-The short-term (2023-2028) GHG reduction target covers at least 95% of Scope 1 & 2 emissions and the most relevant Scope 3 emissions (where applicable).
+The short-term (up to 2026) GHG reduction target covers at least 95% of Scope 1 & 2 emissions and the most relevant Scope 3 emissions (where applicable).

 Metric a): The company has specified that this target covers at least 95% of its total Scope 1 and 2 emissions.